Welcome, LGBTQ Families!

-You might be surprised to learn that around one-third of all DSR parents are LGBT!
+You might be surprised to learn that around one-third of all DSR parents are LGBTQIA!

 If you are already the parent of a donor-conceived person, and need some guidance, please read through our FAQ page and the research that we've published.
-Also, you can pre-order our new book: Finding our Families: A First-of-A-Kind-Book for Donor Conceived People and Their Families.
+Also, you can order our book: Finding our Families: A First-of-A-Kind-Book for Donor Conceived People and Their Families.

 2014: I am so excited to announce that we have started a wonderful partnership with the Family Equality Council.
-Here is their Book Nook page featuring our book(!), and I will be doing a webinar for them next month, on March 12th.
-From their website: "Family Equality Council connects, supports, and represents the three million parents who are lesbian, gay, bisexual, and transgender in this country and their six million children."
+Here is their Book Nook page featuring our book(!), From their website: "Family Equality Council connects, supports, and represents the three million parents who are lesbian, gay, bisexual, and transgender in this country and their six million children."

 11/12 QParent: Sibling Registries Connect Donor-Conceived Kids